ss2cp/Nonparametric-Projects/README.md

 * Lab 8 - Permutation Chi-square Test
 * Lab 9 - Introduction to Bootstrap
 * Lab 10 - Bootstrap for Regression
 * Project - Combination of Methods Above

+*The following is a brief intro of the project.*

 # Nonparametric Project